wheremyfoodat/felix86/README.md

 ## Compatibility
 felix86 is in the very early stages of development and does not support AArch64.

-Currently, felix86 can run some console-based applications, such as `python3` and `lua`.

 If you need a more mature x86-64 userspace emulator, consider using one of these:

 - [FEX](https://github.com/FEX-Emu/FEX) for x86 & x86-64 on AArch64